 Rep. Chu with first responders during National Night Out.

 I am committed to keeping our communities safe.
-We must do more to ensure law enforcement has all the tools it needs to stop crime and violence.
+As legislators, it is essential that we ensure law enforcement has all the tools it needs to stop crime and violence.

 More on Crime and Safety